JoggAI-Tech/docs/api-reference/API Documentation/CreateAvatarVideoWithInstantAvatar.md

    - **Webhook (Recommended):** We will send a `POST` notification to your pre-configured `webhook_url`, containing the video status and the final video playback address.
 This is the most efficient and reliable method.
    - **Polling (Alternative):** You can use the `project_id` to periodically call the `GET /project/{project_id}` endpoint to check the task status.

+## Quick Start

+### Create Talking Avatar Video

 > First, create your Instant Avatar on the [Create Instant Avatar page](https://app.jogg.ai/create-instant-avatar).
 Then, use the `My Instant Avatars` List endpoint to obtain your Avatar ID, and the `My Voices List` endpoint to retrieve your Voice for video creation.

-## Quick Start

-### Create Talking Avatar Video

-Creating Avatar videos, supporting the configuration of various video settings including script, aspect ratio, screen style, avatar, and voice.

 Please refer to the [Create Talking Avatar Videos](https://docs.jogg.ai/api-reference/Create-Avatar-Videos/CreateAvatarVideo) for more details and refer to the next section for obtaining the avatar_id and voice_id.

+## Here is a code example

+Request Example：

 ```bash
 curl --location --request POST 'https://api.jogg.ai/v1/create_video_from_talking_avatar' \